GradMetaNet: An Equivariant Architecture for Learning on Gradients: Experimental Details

 \paragraph{Learned optimizer architectural details.} In each inner training iteration, all learned optimizers are provided with the current parameters $\params_t$, current gradient $\nabla_t$, six momentum value $\{\vv_t^{0.1}, \vv_t^{0.5}, \vv_t^{0.9}, \vv_t^{0.99}, \vv_t^{0.999}, \vv_t^{0.9999}\}$, iteration number $t$ as an 11-dimensional sinusoidal encoding.
-All of these inputs are concatenated across the feature dimension, to get a 19-dimensional vector per-parameter.
-I.e. the learned optimizers inputs are in $\Params[19]$ and outputs are in $\Params[1]$.
+All of these inputs are concatenated across the feature dimension to get a 19-dimensional vector per-parameter.
+I.e., the learned optimizers inputs are in $\Params[19]$ and outputs are in $\Params[1]$.

 For \ourmethod based learned optimizers, inputs also include current set of individual gradients $\decbatch \in \Grads_b$ and six momentum value $\{\tv_t^{0.1}, \tv_t^{0.5}, \tv_t^{0.9}, \tv_t^{0.99}, \tv_t^{0.999}, \tv_t^{0.9999}\}$ concatenated across the feature dimension, resulting in an input in $\Grads_b[7]$.
-These inputs are processed by \ourmethod, that outputs an embedding in $\Params[14]$, i.e. a 14-dimension embedding vector per parameter.
+These inputs are processed by \ourmethod, which outputs an embedding in $\Params[14]$, i.e., a 14-dimensional embedding vector per parameter.
 This embedding is concatenated to the other inputs of the learned optimizer, so the DeepSets/UNF based learned optimizer gets an input in $\Params[33]$.

 The DeepSets \citep{zaheer2017deep} based learned optimizers process the inputs by applying a per-parameter MLP with three hidden layers of size 32.
-The UNF \citep{zhou2024universal} based learned optimizers apply a per parameter MLP with two hidden layers of size 32 and output dimensions of 32, followed by a singe UNF layer.
-As a baseline compared against all learned optimizers we used a standard Adam optimizer~\citep{kingma2014adam} with learning rate tuned by grid-search over the values $\{0.0005 * j\}_{j = 1}^{20}$ (i.e. 20 equidistant values in the range $[0.0005, 0.01]$).
+The UNF \citep{zhou2024universal} based learned optimizers apply a per-parameter MLP with two hidden layers of size 32 and output dimensions of 32, followed by a single UNF layer.
+As a baseline compared against all learned optimizer,s we used a standard Adam optimizer~\citep{kingma2014adam} with learning rate tuned by grid-search over the values $\{0.0005 * j\}_{j = 1}^{20}$ (i.e., 20 equidistant values in the range $[0.0005, 0.01]$).

 \paragraph{Meta-training details.} We meta-train for 50,000 steps using Adam \citep{kingma2014adam} with learning rate $10^{-4}$, estimating meta-gradients over 16 parallel training runs using persistent evolutionary strategies (PES) \citep{vicol2021unbiased} with a truncation length of 50.
 The meta-training objective is training loss at the end of the inner training horizon $T$, which is $T = 2,000$ for image classification tasks, $T = 5,000$ for the transformer language modeling task, and $T = 10$ for the 2D linear regression experiment.
 For all methods, we initialize $\alpha = 0.1$, $\mu = 0.9$ and $\beta = 0.001$ before meta-training.
 We use the learned optimizer meta-training setup from~\citet{metz2022practical} (project available at \url{https://github.com/google/learned_optimization}, released under Apache License 2.0).